MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairWorkCycleCheckpoint
-!!!
-Exchange Server 2010

-The CalendarRepairWorkCycleCheckpoint parameter specifies the time span at which all mailboxes will be identified as needing work completed on them.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, if you specify 1 day for this parameter, use 1.00:00:00.
-The Calendar Repair Assistant will process all mailboxes on this server every day.

-!!!
-Exchange Server 2013

 The CalendarRepairWorkCycleCheckpoint parameter specifies the time span at which all mailboxes on the Mailbox server will be identified as needing work completed on them.
 The default value is 1 day.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes and s = seconds.

 For example, to specify 2 days for this parameter, use 2.00:00:00.
 The Calendar Repair Assistant will then process all mailboxes on this server every 2 days.

 ```yaml
 Type: EnhancedTimeSpan